 Also, if the firm requires it, how much would the sales commission be if a tenant ends up wanting to purchase the property they are occupying?
 This is typically 1-3%.

 Find out if they will be keeping any portion of the following sources of income:

 - Returned check fees

 - Interest on security deposits and owner funds held by the manager

 Contracts may contain a list of extra services not included in the contract and the billing rate if the owner requests any of them to be performed.

-Check to see if this clause exists, what services are listed, and the billing rate.
+Check if this clause exists, the services listed, and the billing rate.

 Don't miss a beat!